-Suppose we "square" a rule which is precise for monomials 1 through x^4 .
+Suppose we form a 2D quadrature rule by "squaring" a 1D rule which is precise for monomials 1 through $x^4$ .

-We get a product rule precise for any monomial in x and y with individual degrees no greater than 4.
+Our 2D product rule will be precise for any monomial in x and y with individual degrees no greater than 4.